amialucille/CS3_3rdQtrPortfolio/README.md

 - **Random Biome Generator**: A button that displays a random biome from any of the three worlds (Overworld, Nether, End).
 - **Optional Feature**: Collapsible info boxes for mobs or structures to keep pages neat and readable.

 ---

+## HTML Form Incorporation
+The Html form will require the user to input different types of information about the coordinates of a biome or build of their choice.
+Here, it will record all of the saved coordinates throughout their world.
+---

 ## Wireframe/Mockup